Ventoy LiveCD Instructions

 Create a new VM with all default configurations.

 Note that when selecting the last step, make sure that the USB drive corresponds to PhysicalDrive0 or PhysicalDrive1 or other.
+This is very important.
+There are two ways for you to use to confirm:

 Use Ventoy LiveCD iso file in CD/DVD and boot the VM to enter the LiveCD system.